 The odds of winning a specific bet type will determine the payout for winning a single NBA event.
-Reviewing how the NBA odds affect the payout value for each type of basketball wager will help you to gain an edge on NBA betting.
+Reviewing how the NBA odds affect the payout value for each type of basketball wager is key.
+It will help you gain an edge on NBA betting.

 Point Spread Odds

-NBA odds are developed by linemakers to provide a balanced action resulting in a point spread, which is the most common type of NBA wager.
-The spread is a carefully prepared estimate of the favored team’s expected winning points margin.
+NBA odds are made by linemakers to provide a balanced action resulting in a point spread.
+This is the most common type of NBA wager.
+The spread is a carefully prepared estimate of the favored team’s expected win points margin.

-Balanced action is vital for sportsbooks to collect their maximum commission (“vig”) and maintain their operating profit.
-Sportsbooks aim at achieving betting lines that result in equal amount bets on both sides of an NBA event.
+Balanced action is vital for sportsbooks to collect their maximum commission (“vig”).
+It also maintains its operating profit.
+Sportsbooks aim at achieving betting lines that result in an equal amount of bets on both sides of the NBA.

-Odds analysis looks at how well this estimate of winning margin lines up with the underlying team performance factors.
+Odds analysis looks at how well this estimate of wins margin lines up with the team performance.

-Some bettors will see an opportunity in “taking” the points, confident the underdog will either win outright or cover the spread.
-Others will analyze the same match-up of NBA teams and determine that “laying” the points is the better wager.
+Some bettors will see an opportunity in “taking” the points.
+This is the case if someone is confident the underdog will either win outright or cover the spread.
+Others will analyze the same match-up of NBA teams and determine that “laying” the points is better.

 The final outcome of the NBA match is not important to the sportsbook.
 They only care that the action is balanced.

-As a bettor, you are carefully evaluating the team match-ups, but also how well the spread aligns with your comparative performance analysis.
+As a bettor, you want to carefully evaluate the team match-ups.
+Also, check how well the spread aligns with your comparative performance analysis.

 Here is an example.

-The point spread number is in effect, the “balancer”, and the magnitude of the number represents the extent of the favorite’s win probability.
+The point spread number is the “balancer.
+The magnitude of the number represents the extent of the favorite’s win probability.
 The higher that number, the higher the favorite’s expected win margin.

 The odds are the same on both sides.
 Even odds, in the sportsbook’s view, means equal payout on either side less the “vig”.
 Odds of -110 means a bet of $110, returns a win amount of $100.